-- (2) Regulations under subsection (1) may include provision specifying- - (a) the supervisory authority to which notification is to be given; - (b) the circumstances in which notification is to be made; - (c) the persons to which such information relates. - (d) the matters which are to be notified; and - (e) any additional information that is to be provided in addition to a notification.
+(2) Regulations under subsection (1) may include provision specifying-

+- (a) the supervisory authority to which notification is to be given; - (b) the circumstances in which notification is to be made; - (c) the persons to which such information relates. - (d) the matters which are to be notified; and - (e) any additional information that is to be provided in addition to a notification.

-Consent to material changes to regulated firms and their business
+Notification of changes to regulated firms and their business

-GFSC consent to material changes to a regulated firm or its business.
+Obligation to notify the GFSC of changes to a regulated firm or its business.